97harsh/97harsh.github.io/_posts/2023-03-13-vehicle-routing-problem.md

 ---
 layout: post
 title: Solving simple problems with Linear Programming
-description: This is to demonstrate how to formulate problems with
+description: This is to demonstrate what Vehicle Routing Problem is and identifying in the wild when a problem can be solved assuming it is a vehicle routing problem
 type: project

 tags: ["Route-Optimization"]